juliocymartins/juliocymartins/README.md

 * **Data Analysis & Visualization**: I love turning data into insights using tools like Python, Power BI, and SQL.

+* **Statistical & Foundations**: Strong understanding of statistics, key machine learning algorithms, and evaluation metrics to build robust and reliable models.

 * **Machine Learning & NLP**: My main focus is on classification problems — especially those involving imbalanced data — and natural language processing.
 I'm working with models like BERT and building LLM-based solutions for tasks such as sentiment analysis and phishing detection.
 I enjoy refining models through feature engineering and hyperparameter tuning.
 I've also worked on regression and time series projects to better understand how other areas of data science work.

 * **Web Scraping & Data Collection**: I have experience using tools like BeautifulSoup and Selenium to gather real-world data for my projects.